-Turn off wireless signal by y schedule

-Apply ► XCancel
+Apply 🕨 XCancel

 When to turn off wireless signal

 Start: 12:00midnight

-End: 12:00noon
+ind: 12:00noon

-Recurrence Pattern
+ecurrence Pattern

-Daily Select Days
+O Select Days

-Sunday Monday Tuesday Wednesday
+Runday Tuesday Wednesday

-Thursday Friday Saturday

-- 3. Use the menus, radio buttons, and check boxes to set up a period during which you want the wireless signal to be turned of f. - 4.
+- 3. Use the menus, radio buttons, and check boxes to set up a period during which you want to turn off the wireless signal. - 4.
 Click the Apply button.